Colombian Fitness Model Anllela Sagra Dances In A Bikini Top In New Video

 Sagra joked in the caption that this represented how she plans to walk through the week.
 She also revealed that this was one of the outfits she wore for a recent photo shoot.

-The video has been viewed more than 345,000 times in under an hour.
+The video has been viewed more than 345,000 times in less than an hour.
 It has also garnered more than 62,300 likes and upwards of 560 comments.
 Her fans used the occasion to comment on her dance moves and also to express their admiration for her.
 As usual, her comments section was a mix of English and Spanish, in addition to other languages including Portuguese and Italian.

 “I like the way you move,” one user raved.